juaml/junifer/docs/using/configuring.rst

 Configuring Pipeline Behaviour
 ==============================

-It is also possible to configure some internal pipeline behaviour via :obj:`.ConfigManager`.
+It is also possible to configure some internal :ref:`pipeline <pipeline>` behaviour via :obj:`.ConfigManager`.
 It can be done either via the command-line interface (CLI) or the application programming interface (API).